KeyTechAndDesign/dynamic-backend-client/README.md

 - 🛡️ **Type Definitions** - Complete TypeScript definitions for better development experience
 - 🚀 **Lightweight** - Minimal dependencies for faster loading
 - 🧩 **Modular Design** - Use only the components you need
+- 📦 **Optional Request Caching** - Built-in caching mechanism that can be enabled for improved performance and reduced API calls
+- 🌍 **Client-side Localization** - Utilities for handling localized fields in data objects

 ## 📦 Installation